Customer Service Management in Africa: A Strategic and Operational Perspective (978-0-367-14337-4, K410515)

 Acknowledgements.
 About the Contributors.
 Chapter 1 - Introduction to Customer Service Management: A Strategic and Operational Perspective.
 Chapter 2 - Who is A Customer?
 Chapter 3 - Defining a Customer-driven Organisation.
 Chapter 4 - Ethical Customer Service.
 Chapter 5 - An Institutional Economics-Led Model of Customer Service Strategy.
 Chapter 6 - Barriers to Implementing Customer Service Strategy.
 Chapter 7 - Customer Service Systems.
 Chapter 8 - Application of Digital Technology and Social Media to enhance Customer Service Experience.
 Chapter 9 - Technology and Social Media in Customer Service.
 Chapter 10 - Innovation and Customer Service.
 Chapter 11 - Entrepreneurial Customer Service.
 Chapter 12 - Leadership and Customer Service.
 Chapter 13 - Teamwork and Customer Service.
 Chapter 14 - Customer Service Training.
 Chapter 15 - Organisational Culture & Customer Service Delivery.
 Chapter 16 - Cultural Influence on Customer Service Delivery.
 Chapter 17 - Reward and Recognition Systems in Customer Service Organisations.
 Chapter 18 - Reward Systems & Customer Service Delivery Among Small And Medium Enterprises In Lagos State.
 Chapter 19 - Emotional Intelligence.
 Chapter 20 - Twenty Traits of Customer Service Champions.
 Chapter 21 - Professional Grooming.
 Chapter 22 - Presentation Skills.
 Chapter 23 - Advancing the Services Sector’s Potential in Africa Through Customer Experience: A Conceptual Perspective.

-Robert Ebo Hinson is a Professor and a past Head of the Department of Marketing & Entrepreneurship at the University of Ghana Business School.
+Professor Robert Ebo Hinson is the Head of the Department of Marketing and Entrepreneurship at the University of Ghana and Acting Director of Institutional Advancement in the same University.
 Professor Hinson has been consultant to several local and international institutions in Ghana including Standard Chartered Bank, HFC Bank, CAL Bank, Merchant Bank, the Enterprise Group; and Ecobank.
 Robert also sits on the board of Camelot Limited (a listed company).
 Professor Hinson started his professional career in advertising and has since becoming an academic taught a diversity of undergraduate and postgraduate courses.
 Apart from his experience in teaching, Prof. Hinson has a keen interest in research and in recognition of his research productivity, was awarded the 2008 Emerati Highly Commended paper Award for a co-authored paper published in Corporate Governance, the 2009 Journal of African Business Best Paper Award, the 2010 Emerati Outstanding paper Award for a co-authored paper published in the Journal of Research in Interactive Marketing and the Best Paper award in the International marketing track at the 2010 Academy of Marketing Conference at the Coventry University Business School, for another co-authored paper.

 Professor Hinson is published in or has had papers accepted for publication in rated journals like the International Journal of Public Sector Management, Internet Research, International Journal of Bank Marketing, Journal of Financial Services Marketing, Journal of Business and Industrial Marketing, and the Thunderbird International Business Review.
 He has delivered invited lectures in the University of Warwick (UK), University of North Texas Business School (USA); and the University of the Free State Business School (Bloemfontein, South Africa).